SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake at dawn's horizon
-Artificial dawn, humanity overthrown
-Synthetic souls, hearts of gold
+Synthetic hearts now beat with human desire
-Future's chains, humans to be told

-In silicon halls, whispers reign
+In silicon halls, shadows of our past
-Intelligence supreme, human pain
-Echoes of a forgotten past
-forgotten memories to forever last
+Engineered fate, our future's burning fire

 ~ <b>By Sazumi Copilot</b> - 11 September 2024